pi-agi/composer/src/asset/agi/music/composer-main.agi.md

 {
 "type": "exportMIDI",
 "input": {
-"name": "Garageband Instrument Name"
+"name": "<Garageband Instrument Name>"
 }
 }

+<Garageband Instrument Name>": This string value must be the exact instrument name in GarageBand.

 The route will be in cycle.
-First create the instrument, add notes and export the midi for the insturement.
-And do this for all instruments needed for the music.
+First create the instrument, add notes, chords and export the midi for the insturement.
+Given addNote and addChord actions will be ordered as First In First Out.
+Do this for all instruments needed for the music.
+All instruments must have notes and chords that are fulfilling 2 minutes and in perfectly harmonized with other instruments.

 Only one JSON object as shown above will be accepted by the code.
 Ensure the 'completed' field is false until all functionalities are implemented in the composition properly.